codefellows/seattle-ops-401d1/class-36/README.md

-# Web App Vulnerability Scanning
+# XSS with w3af, DVWA

 ## Overview

-Web application vulnerabilty analysis can be automated using various open source scanning tools.
-Today you will perform automated vulnerability scans against a web app using Kali-native tools Vega and W3AF, then report on your findings by associating them with known catalogued vulnerabilities using databases such as the CVE and CVSS.
+XSS allows attackers to execute scripts in the victim’s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites.
+The Web Security Dojo OVA allows us to study XSS in action, then learn how web application vulnerabilty analysis can be automated using the open source scanning tool, w3af, to detect vulnerabilities like XSS.

+Today you will practice the XSS (Reflected) lab in DVWA, then use w3af to scan a separate web app for vulnerabilities and document them.

 ## Learning Objectives